7 Ways to Score Cheap or Free Dental Work for Seniors on Medicare

 Dentists can charge widely different prices for the same exact procedure.

-When you’re paying out of pocket, it pays to shop around.
+When it’s coming out of your pocket, it pays to shop around.

 You can find average prices in your area by using FAIR Health, a national nonprofit organization.
 The site lets you search by specific procedures, so you get the average cost for a root canal or teeth cleanings in your area.